About Parker

 a

-Systematic Outcomes Analysis/Easy Outcomes approach and setting up the
+Planning approach and setting up

-evaluation plan within DoView outcomes software.
-This starts
+evaluation plan within DoView

 Evaluation training - comprehensive evaluation training is the